Process for Cases Where Parties Have Reached a Settlement, an Agreement in Principle, or Are in Settlement Discussions

 This new process is effective starting February 26, 2024, and will only apply to files settled after that date.

-5. Conclusion
+5. Exceptions

 This new process aims to streamline case management and ensure timely resolution of cases.
 At any point during that process, parties are encouraged to withdraw resolved files or communicate with the Board regarding any development or issue pertaining to the case.